cagataygurturk/aws-lambda-java-boilerplate/README.md

 You can upload the created JAR folder to AWS Lambda console.
 Handler function should be configured to `com.cagataygurturk.example.lambda.MainHandler`.

-## Planned features
+## More about the topic

-- A tool like [Serverless](http://www.serverless.com) that will use Cloudformation and Maven for Lambda and API Gateway deployments is under development.
+- Check out [Lambada Framework](https://github.com/lambadaframework/lambadaframework) for seamless AWS Lambda and JAVA integration.